dcompgriff/cs839_Video_Entity_Matching/DATA/README.md

   -The attributes store the same information as in imdb2.csv except missing values for columns like stars(i.e actors) , description etc

  </p>

+ <b>G.csv</b> - file that lists all tuple pairs in the sample taken, together with the labels, one label per each tuple pair